Top 5 Nightlife Districts

 Austin’s Market District has a nightlife as big as Texas, with its pumping heart located in the seven block's of 6th Street, between Congress and IH 35.
 With overflow onto the neighboring streets, 6th Street is the epicenter of Austin's famously awesome live entertainment scene and the capital of “third coast music.”

 Sixth Street is known for it’s eclectic crowds including endless streams of mostly single UT students, some interesting street performers, droves of out of town visitors and even the occasional celebrity.
 It's not uncommon to spy some celebrity type taking in the sights on 6th.
 As one local puts it, you'll see cowboys and punks, surfers and suits.
 On Halloween anything goes, and during Mardi Gras, everything goes!”
 You basically can’t go wrong in this district, but here are a few recommendations to get you started.
-The stage on sixth will give you a real, live taste for the thriving country music scene, while Elysium, voted the best dance club 5 years will feed you a steady stream of top notch DJ’s.
+TripAdvisor will give you a real, live taste for the thriving country music scene, while Elysium, voted the best dance club 5 years will feed you a steady stream of top notch DJ’s.
 With similar accolades, Buffalo Billiards has been named the nation’s best new pool hall by Billiards Digest.
 Fantastic food and drink, plenty of pool tables and a nice, Big Easy chill.